Features

 </project>

-2. Create Spring Boot Application Class
+2. Create a Spring Boot Application Class

 Create org.daypilot.demo.angularscheduler.Application